Generative AI for Software Architecture. Applications, Challenges, and Future Directions: Discussion

-\textbf{Documentation might become legacy:} While writing documentation can be expedited by GenAI \cite{Saarinen24}, will this still be needed in the future?
-AI can provide interactive documentation by reverse engineering the code or using other static analysis approaches like those presented by Quevedo et al. \cite{Quevedo24}.
-Currently, documentation generation requires human intervention to ensure the usefulness, correctness, and validity of the text, and hallucination in evolving systems can be difficult to overcome \cite{Quevedo24}.
+\textbf{Documentation might become legacy:} While writing documentation can be expedited by GenAI \wlcite{Saarinen24}, will this still be needed in the future?
+AI can provide interactive documentation by reverse engineering the code or using other static analysis approaches like those presented by Quevedo et al. \wlcite{Quevedo24}.
+Currently, documentation generation requires human intervention to ensure the usefulness, correctness, and validity of the text, and hallucination in evolving systems can be difficult to overcome \wlcite{Quevedo24}.

+\textbf{Cross-team Decentralized Collaboration with AI:} Future vision must be elaborated on human-centered cross-team collaboration.
+For instance, in microservices, we deal with a lot of co-changes that involve various teams \cite{Lelovic2024}.
+One cannot ignore the fact that most current systems run on a decentralized architecture connecting codebases, where consistency is essential when changes take place to limit ripple effects.
+Moreover, many issues emerging from the GenAI impact are caused by the neglect of the socio-technical problems and human needs and values \wlcite{Saarinen24}.
+Could GenAI facilitate communication across teams when co-changes must take place?
+Chandraraj \glcite{Chandraraj23} suggests that GenAI might overlook team dynamics and organizational culture in its architectural suggestions.
+For example, it might propose a complex solution without considering the team's abilities or the availability of developers with technical skills.
+It could also suggest a solution that technically works but doesn't align with the organization’s broader objectives.

-\textbf{Who manages what was generated:} Model-driven development had one core problem: no one wanted to manage the code that was generated, and when one did, the model generation would not work when the system evolves as it would override the changes.
-There are similar questions to asks for AI-generated code \cite{Prakash24, Wei24}.
-Experimental productivity and quality comparison studies between human-generated and AI-generated code in a realistic environment are needed \cite{Saarinen24}.
+\textbf{Who manages the generated content:} Model-driven development had one core problem: no one wanted to manage the code that was generated, and when one did, the model generation would not work when the system evolves, as it would override the changes.
+Similar questions should be asked regarding AI-generated code \glcite{Prakash24},\wlcite{Wei24}.
+Experimental productivity and quality comparison studies between human-generated and AI-generated code in a realistic environment are needed \wlcite{Saarinen24}.
 We need to prevent architectural degradation, and thus, architectural metrics need to be in place.

+\textbf{Complex Architectures:} The progress in GenAI should move towards complex architecture.
+While facing limitations with tokens, advancing RAG, multi-agent frameworks are inevitable to support and complex architectural styles such as microservices \wlcite{Arun25}.

+\textbf{Heterogeneous Sources of input: } such as software architecture documents, tabular data, and technical diagrams, must be considered since most works focus on a single source of truth, and we might more and more consider aspect oriented programming to come into play with GenAI ~\glcite{Ahuja24},\cite{Cerny21042019}.